 As an Amazon Associate, I earn from qualifying purchases.

-Can I tell you the best part of making this turkey and rice casserole for dinner?
-Besides the fact that it’s delicious, and creatively repurposes leftover turkey.
+Can I tell you the best part of making this turkey casserole with rice for dinner?
+Besides the fact that it’s delicious, and creatively repurposes leftover turkey?

 You only need to use one dish.
 One.
 There is no complicated mixing or sauteing.
 Just one dish, a cozy blanket of foil, and you pop it in the oven.
 That’s it!

-For the protein, I have used cooked turkey after Thanksgiving and even raw cubed chicken breasts that I nestled in the rice.
-You can make this plant-based by doubling or tripling the beans, leaving out the turkey and cheese, and using a veggie broth.
+For the protein, I have used cooked turkey after Thanksgiving, store-bought rotisserie chicken, and even raw cubed chicken breasts that I nestled in the rice.

 Pro Tips/Recipe Notes

-• Green canned enchiladas sauce is a bit milder than the red pepper version.
-Both are delicious and both can be used in this recipe.
+• Green canned enchilada sauce is a bit milder than the red pepper version.
+Both are delicious, and both can be used in this recipe.
 You can also use a thin salsa verde.

 • Lightly spritz the underside of the foil with cooking spray before covering the baking dish and putting it in the oven.
 If the foil accidentally touches the top of the casserole, it won’t stick to it.